galbarequet/bonemarrow-segmentation/README.md

 The red vertical line corresponds to mean DSC (91%) and the green one to median DSC (92%).
 Results may be biased since model selection was based on the mean DSC on these validation cases.

+## Steps to Use the Application

+For both inference and train, request permissions to download the original dataset and use `scripts/psd_to_layers.py` to generate and convert to a new dataset for next steps.

-## inference
+### inference

-1. Download and extract the dataset from [Kaggle](https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation).
-2. Run docker container.
-3. Run `inference.py` script with specified paths to weights and images.
-Trained weights for input images of size 256x256 are provided in `./weights/unet.pt` file.
+- Run `inference.py` script with specified paths to weights and images.
+Trained weights are provided in `./weights/weights.pt` file.
 For more options and help run: `python3 inference.py --help`.

-## train

-1. Download and extract the dataset from [Kaggle](https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation).
-2. Run docker container.
+### Train

-3. Run `train.py` script.
-Default path to images is `./kaggle_3m`.
+- Run `train.py` script.
 For more options and help run: `python3 train.py --help`.

-Training can be also run using Kaggle kernel shared together with the dataset: [kaggle.com/mateuszbuda/brain-segmentation-pytorch](https://www.kaggle.com/mateuszbuda/brain-segmentation-pytorch).
-Due to memory limitations for Kaggle kernels, input images are of size 224x224 instead of 256x256.
+### Web App

+- Click 'Browse files' and upload an image file in png format

 Running this code on a custom dataset would likely require adjustments in `dataset.py`.
 Should you need help with this, just open an issue.

+## Code and Resources Used
+- Python: Version 3.7
+- Packages: torchvision, torch, opencv-python, PIL, streamlit, events